Electricity & Gas

 Many locations throughout North America face rising power rates, energy shortages, reliability problems and uncertainty with long-term power supplies.
 For business owners, these problems have a direct impact on their bottom line and may even affect the long-term success of their businesses.
 In Winnipeg, businesses benefit from competitive electrical rates, exceptional reliability, an abundant existing generating capacity and a certainty of future power supplies—given the renewable nature of Manitoba Hydro’s hydroelectric infrastructure.

-Average Electricity Rates for Large Power Customers, $CDN (2013)
+Average Electricity Rates for Large Power Customers, $CDN (2014) (including taxes)

 Natural Gas Resources